johnproodian/deep-thoughts/README.md

 This was created mostly from scratch (with the exception of some styling and front end components that were provided) by following a tutorial, but I only got a little more than halfway through--which was mostly the back end, but also the start of the front end.

-When I returned to it to the project, I wanted to walk through the front end segments again, so I started a new repo using a "snapshot" of the tutorial's code from right before the front end portion started, and went on from there.
-In retrospect, I should have done a straight ```git revert```, but, alas, I took a more convoluted route.
+When I returned to it to the project, I wanted to start over from the start of the front end segments, so I started a new repo using a "snapshot" of the tutorial's code from right before the front end portion started (provided by the tutorial), and went on from there.
+In retrospect, I should have done a straight ```git revert```, but, alas, I took this more convoluted route.

-Thus, finsihed project (if it has been finished) can be found at this repo (and the deployed app in its README, if its deployment exists yet): https://github.com/johnproodian/deep-thoughts-2
+The finished project (if it has been finished) can be found at this repo (and the link to the deployed app in its README, if its deployment exists yet): https://github.com/johnproodian/deep-thoughts-2

 ## Built With